odoo/documentation/accounting/others/taxes/application.rst

 ==========================================================

 Most often sales tax rates depend on your customer status or localization.
-To map taxes, Odoo brings the so-called *Fiscal Positions*.
+To map taxes, Twenty20 brings the so-called *Fiscal Positions*.

 Create tax mapping
 ==================